 This is the least costly way to bring a Hong Kong limited company to an end but some criteria applies:

 Winding up a company is a lengthy, expensive and time consuming procedure.
 Please contact us for more details.

-The whole process takes around 6 months to complete after original documents submitted to government if no objection received by the government during the de-registration process.
+A. The whole process takes around 6 months to complete after original documents submitted to government if no objection received by the government during the de-registration process.